EducationalTestingService/python-zpar/README.md

 1. Improve error handling on both the python and C side.
 2. Expose more functionality, e.g., Chinese word segmentation, parsing etc.
+3. May be look into using [CFFI](https://cffi.readthedocs.org/) instead of ctypes.